 NSYM is the number of data OFDM symbols

+The test shall be performed over at least 20 PPDUs (Nf as defined in Equation (xx-y1)).
+If the occupied RU has 26 tones, the PPDUs under test shall be at least 32 data OFDM symbols long.
+For occupied RUs that have more than 26 tones, the PPDUs under test shall be at least 16 data OFDM symbols long.
+Random data shall be used for the symbols.

 For an EHT TB PPDU with an RU or MRU smaller than a 4x996-tone RU, additional transmit modulation accuracy test for the unoccupied subcarriers of the PPDU shall be performed.
 There are two cases, one with a single RU or a continuous MRU and the other with a non-continuous MRU.

 In case of a single RU or a continuous MRU, the transmit modulation accuracy test procedure for the unoccupied subcarriers of the PPDU is similar as in steps of the transmit modulation accuracy test procedure for the unoccupied subcarriers of the PPDU defined in 27.3.19.4.4 (Transmitter modulation accuracy (EVM) test) as follows.